Skip to main content

 Password${DB_PASSWORD}

-Confirm password${DB_PASSWORD}
+Confirm Password${DB_PASSWORD}

-Domain connection (optional)Enter a valid domain format
+Domain (optional)Valid domain format

 Step 2.
 Access the dashboard

-Assign Public IP
+Assign public IP

 open http://{LB_PUBLIC_IP}